MHCommunity/mousehunt-improved/README.md

     - Hunter Profile blocks and corkboard
     - Team member listing and team page

+- Better Gifts
+  - Adds 'Accept All' and 'Accept and Return All' buttons to the gift selector.
+  - Adds 'Select random friends' and 'Select frequent gifters' to the send gifts page.
+  - Adds all gifts to the select friends page to quickly switch between them.
+  - Improves the styling of the gift popup slightly.

 - Better Inventory
   - Updates the inventory UI to look more modern.
   - Clicking on the quantity of a convertible in the popup will set the quantity to max.